-I am an Assistant Professor in the Computer Science Department at the University of Southern California.
-With my colleagues Ramesh Govindan, Minlan Yu, and Wyatt Lloyd, I run a networking and systems research group.
+I am Andrew and Erna Viterbi Early Career Chair in the Computer Science Department at the University of Southern California.
+With my colleagues Ramesh Govindan, and Wyatt Lloyd, I run a networking and systems research group.

 My primary interests are in networks and distributed systems.